opetitprestataire/label-studio/docs/source/guide/security.md

 **Storage Regions**: To minimize latency and improve efficiency, store data in cloud storage buckets that are geographically closer to your team rather than near the Label Studio server.

-!!! warning Note on securing cloud data
+!!! note More details on Cloud Storages
-    If you need to secure your data in a way to ensure that it is not touched by Label Studio, see [Source storage Sync and URI resolving](storage#Source-storage-Sync-and-URI-resolving).
+    See more details on [Source storage Sync and URI resolving](/guide/storage.html#Source-storage-Sync-and-URI-resolving).

 ### Secure access to Redis storage